 Unconditional promises to give which are due in more than one year are recorded at estimated fair value by discounting future cash flows using current risk-free rates of return based on U.S. Treasury Securities yields with maturity dates similar to the expected contribution collection period.
 The Organization uses the allowance method to determine uncollectible unconditional promises.
 The allowance is based on prior years' experience and management's analysis of specific promises made.
-The Organization recorded an allowance of \$1,000 as of August 31, 2023 and 2022.
+The Organization recorded an allowance of \$1,000 as of August 31, 2023.
+Unconditional promises to give are included in other receivables in the accompanying statements of financial position.